xmercerweiss/Modern-Digital-Calendar/README.md

 # The Modern Digital Calendar System
 This document describes this project conceptually.
-For technical documentation, see [`docs/TECHNICAL.md`](docs/TECHNICAL.md).
+For installation and usage instructions, see [`docs/TECHNICAL.md`](docs/TECHNICAL.md).

-_This project was created without the use of generative AI development tools.
-Any defects are the result of my feeble human mind._
+_This project was created without the use of any AI development tools._

 ## Introduction
 The Modern Digital Calendar is a variation on the [International Fixed Calendar](https://en.wikipedia.org/wiki/International_Fixed_Calendar) paired with new month names and a set year 0 in order to produce a more structured and less ambiguous means of datekeeping.
 It is, in essence, this nerd's wishlist for calendar reform worked into a single, unified system.